Aquazeo/command/README.md

 # README

-This is a toy project, just for fun!
+This is a toy project based on Ubuntu 24.04, just for fun!